Orange-OpenSource/ods-ios/docs/components/cards.md

 - Media with title
 - Media, title with subtitle
 - Media, title with supporting text
-- Media, title with button
+- Media, title with buttons
 - Media, title, subtitle with supporting text

 ```swift